merishnaSuwal/Nepali-Offensive-Language-Detection/README.md

 The project opens avenues for future research focusing on:

-Continued refinement of offensive language detection models for Nepali.
+- Continued refinement of offensive language detection models for Nepali.

-Exploration of additional linguistic nuances and dialects within the Nepali language.
+- Exploration of additional linguistic nuances and dialects within the Nepali language.

-Collaboration with the community to address specific challenges and further improve model performance.
+- Collaboration with the community to address specific challenges and further improve model performance.

+## Contributors

+- Merishna Singh Suwal
+- Sujan Bhusal
+- Drishtant Regmi

+Feel free to contribute to this project by forking the repository and submitting pull requests.